December 19, 2016 – January 20, 2017

 - Tuition payments: Payment for tuition should be processed concurrent with your course registration for any registration on or after November 13, 2015.

-- Housing accommodations: If you are planning to stay in your campus residence, please contact the Office of Residence Life by December 7, 2015.
+- Housing accommodations: If you are planning to stay in your campus residence, please contact the Office of Residence Life.

 The first meeting of each class will be on the same day as final registration.
 In some cases, registration may cause students to be late to the first class meeting.
 All classes will meet for the full period on the first day.